Texas Workers’ Compensation News

 Although the Texas Department of Criminal Justice listed Eric Johnson’s Death as “in the line of duty”, the State Office of Risk Management denied his surviving family’s claim for workers’ compensation benefits by saying his death did “not occur within the course and scope of his employment”.

-Nikki Boyd recently scored a big win against a corrupt employer and the insurance company after denying workers’ compensation benefits based on the employer’s lies and intimidation of the injured employee.
+Nikki Miller recently scored a big win against a corrupt employer and the insurance company after denying workers’ compensation benefits based on the employer’s lies and intimidation of the injured employee.
 Nikki represented a client who hired our firm after suffering a severe hand injury on the job.
 The employer immediately pressured the injured worker to say he slammed his hand in a door at home, when in fact, his hand was crushed at work.

 Coworkers who share common interests and spend a significant amount of time together may feel an attraction to one another.
 However, the reality is that while such relationships are not good for organizations, companies can’t prevent these relationships from happening.
 So instead of trying to prevent romantic relationships, they should counsel their employees on a professional approach.